nabla-ml/nabla/docs/api/transforms/vjp.md

         first element is considered the output of the mathematical function to be differentiated and the second element is auxiliary data.
 Default False.

-Returns:
+## Returns

 If has_aux is False:
 Tuple of (outputs, vjp_function) where vjp_function computes gradients.
     If has_aux is True:
 Tuple of (outputs, vjp_function, aux) where aux is the auxiliary data.

     The vjp_function always returns gradients as a tuple (matching JAX behavior):
     - Single argument: vjp_fn(cotangent) -> (gradient,)